paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 ```

 * Request `AvailabilityStoreMessage::QueryAvailableData`.
 If it exists, return that.
-* If the phase is `DataRecoveryTask::RequestFromBackers`
+* If the phase is `RecoveryTask::RequestFromBackers`
   * Loop:
     * If the `requesting_pov` is `Some`, poll for updates on it.
 If it concludes, set `requesting_pov` to `None`.
     * If the `requesting_pov` is `None`, take the next backer off the `shuffled_backers`.